 Created in the year 2000 in Switzerland, the Hang (or hang drum or handpan) came about from a study of steel instruments that resulted in a new type of steel being discovered as well.
 This beautifully sounding instrument sounds like a set of bells more than a drum.
 The dimples around the curved surface are hammered in at specific intervals to allow for different notes to be played.
 It was inspired by the steelpan trend in the 70's, where the steelpan made its way from Trinidad to Europe.

-Cris Forster's first concert-sized instrument was the Chrysalis.
+Cris Forster created and built many instruments, but his first concert-sized instrument was the Chrysalis.
 It's a stringed instrument in the shape of a wheel, designed to be spun so that the spokes, which are tuned strings, will pluck sounds that are reminiscent of the wind.
 It was inspired by Forster's interest in the large stone Aztec calendar that made huge waves through the New Age community, much like Solfeggio Frequencies are doing now.

 Instruments made of long tubes aren't rare, but the Nellophone sets itself apart from being gigantic and being able to project multiple pitches loudly.
 This octopus-looking device is constructed of 30 pipes, each tuned to a specific note in various octaves.
 By slapping paddles across the openings of the tubes, the player standing in the center can play an eerily electronic sounding melody.
 The entire Nellophone is 12 feet wide and long by 15 feet high.